UniMath/agda-unimath/src/metric-spaces/functor-category-short-isometry-metric-spaces.lagda.md

   (l1 l2 : Level)
   where

-  functor-short-isometry-Metric-Space :
+  functor-short-map-isometry-Metric-Space :
     functor-Precategory
       (precategory-isometry-Metric-Space {l1} {l2})
       (precategory-short-map-Metric-Space {l1} {l2})
-  pr1 functor-short-isometry-Metric-Space A = A
+  pr1 functor-short-map-isometry-Metric-Space A = A
-  pr2 functor-short-isometry-Metric-Space =
+  pr2 functor-short-map-isometry-Metric-Space =
-    ( λ {A B} → short-isometry-Metric-Space A B) ,
+    ( λ {A B} → short-map-isometry-Metric-Space A B) ,
     ( ( λ g f → refl) , ( λ A → refl))
 ```